-- 6.7.1 FIU Ireland is responsible for receiving and analysing STRs and other information for the purpose of prevention, detection and investigation of possible MLTF offences.
-According to section 40C(3) of the 2010 Act a member of the Garda Síochána, who is a member of FIU Ireland, may request, in writing, a designated person to provide any financial, administrative or law enforcement information that FIU Ireland requires to assist it in its functions.
-Additionally s42(6A) of the 2010 Act requires a designated person who is required to make a STR to respond to any request for additional information by FIU Ireland or the Revenue Commissioners as soon as practicable after receiving the request and to take all reasonable steps to provide any information specified in the request. - 6.7.2 Before responding, it is recommended that a verification process is undertaken to ensure the person making contact is a bona fide member of the Garda Síochána / the Revenue Commissioners.
-This may be most simply achieved by taking a caller's name and organisation details, and then calling the main switchboard of the organisation to be put through to the person. - 6.7.3 To the extent that the request is simply aimed at clarifying the content of an external report, accountancy firms/individuals may respond without the need for any further process. - 6.7.4 However, if the request is for production of documents or provision of information additional to the external report, it is recommended that accountancy firms/individuals require the relevant agency to use its powers of compulsion before they respond to requests by FIU Ireland or the Revenue Commissioners.
-This is not intended to be non co-operative, and indeed accountancy firms/individuals are recommended to engage in constructive dialogue with FIU Ireland / Revenue Commissioners, including as to the content and drafting of the request, but is intended to protect accountancy firms/individuals from allegations that they breached confidentiality.
-Client or other third party consent is not required in cases of compulsion, and nor should it be sought due to the risk of prejudicing an investigation. - 6.7.5 Before providing information to a member of FIU Ireland or the Revenue Commissioners, accountancy firms/individuals should require evidence of the person's identity, for example, by showing official identification and a copy of the relevant order, or accountancy firms may attend the premises of the relevant agency to hand over the information. - 6.7.6 Before responding to requests for further information, accountancy firms/individuals should ensure they understand - the authority under which the request is made; - the extent of the information requested; - the required timing and manner of the production of information; and - what information should be excluded e.g., that subject to legal privilege.
+7.7.1FIU Ireland is responsible for receiving and analysing STRs and other information for the purpose of prevention, detection and investigation of possible MLTF offences.
+According to section 40C (3) of the 2010 Act a member of An Garda Síochána, who is a member of FIU Ireland, may request, in writing, a designated person to provide any financial, administrative or law enforcement information that FIU Ireland requires in order to carry out its functions.
+For example, FIU Ireland can make a request in writing to ascertain if the designated person has a business relationship with a named person.
+Additionally, \$42(6A) of the 2010 Act requires a designated person who is required to make a STR to respond to any request for additional information by FIU Ireland or the Revenue Commissioners as soon as practicable after receiving the request and to take all reasonable steps to provide any information specified in the request.
+FIU or Revenue may seek such information for example if required for the proper analysis of STRs.
+All written requests for information from FIU Ireland will be sent on the GoAML Message board.

+7.7.2Before responding to the Revenue Commissioners, it is recommended that a verification process is undertaken to ensure the person making contact is a bona fide member of the Revenue Commissioners.
+This may be most simply achieved by taking a caller's name and organisation details, and then calling the main switchboard of the organisation to be put through to the person.
+7.7.3To the extent that the request is simply aimed at clarifying the content of an external report, accountancy firms/individuals may respond without the need for any further process.

+7.7.4However, if the request is for production of documents or provision of information over and above the provisions of 4oC (3) or s42(6A) of the 2010 Act, it is recommended that accountancy firms/individuals require the relevant agency to use its powers of compulsion before they respond to requests by FIU Ireland or the Revenue Commissioners.
+This is not intended to be non cooperative, and indeed accountancy firms/individuals are recommended to engage in constructive dialogue with FIU Ireland / Revenue Commissioners, including as to the content and drafting of the request, but is intended to protect accountancy firms/individuals from allegations that they breached confidentiality.
+Client or other third-party consent is not required in cases of compulsion, and nor should it be sought due to the risk of prejudicing an investigation.
+7.7.5Before providing information to a member of An Garda Síochána other than in FIU Ireland or the Revenue Commissioners, accountancy firms/individuals should require evidence of the person's identity, for example, by showing official identification and a copy of the relevant order, or accountancy firms may attend the premises of the relevant agency to hand over the information.

+$7.7.6 Before\ responding\ to\ requests\ for\ further\ information,\ accountancy\ firms/individuals\ should\ ensure\ they\ understand$

+- •the authority under which the request is made; - •the extent of the information requested; - •the required timing and manner of the production of information; and - •what information should be excluded eg, that subject to legal privilege.